MPI-Dortmund/pymissense/README.md

 [![DOI](https://zenodo.org/badge/697276360.svg)](https://zenodo.org/badge/latestdoi/697276360)

 # pymissense
-PyMissense creates the plot and modified pdb as shown in the [AlphaMissense paper](https://www.science.org/doi/10.1126/science.adg7492) for custom proteins.
+PyMissense creates the pathogencity plot and modified pdb as shown in the [AlphaMissense paper](https://www.science.org/doi/10.1126/science.adg7492) for custom proteins.

 ## What it does